 In a bid to encourage innovation and increase competition in the finance industry, the Australian government is set to introduce open banking, also known as API banking, as part of the Consumer Data Right scheme (CDR).

-The issue of who owns a consumer’s data has always been a bit of a grey area, so in early 2017, the Productivity Commission released a report recommending the federal government introduce a CDR to “improve consumer control over the data which businesses hold about consumers’ use of their products and services”.
+In early 2017, the Productivity Commission released a report recommending the federal government introduce a CDR to “improve consumer control over the data which businesses hold about consumers’ use of their products and services”.

-And us Australians are not the only ones trying to do something about peoples’ data.
+And us Australians are not the only ones trying to do something about people's’ data.
 In Europe, they have recently implemented the GDPR (for General Data Protection Regulation), which aims to achieve similar purposes to those stated above around the CDR.

 Our banking sector will be the first industry to have the CDR rolled out.
 The Energy and Telco sectors will be the next industries to get the CDR treatment.
 So what is open banking and why should you care about it?